FedericoFarina01/FedericoFarina01/README.md

          Now learning about web development with Javascript, NodeJs and Express <br> <br>
 🌱 &nbsp;I'm Looking for my first opportunity as a Developer or Manual/Automation QA. <br> <br>
 ✍️ &nbsp;In my free time I play bass, football, and love going to rock concerts. <br> <br>
-✉️ &nbsp;You can send me an email at farinafederico@gmail.com and I'll try to respond as soon as I can. <br> <br>
+✉️ &nbsp;You can send me an email at farinafederico01@gmail.com and I'll try to respond as soon as I can. <br> <br>
-📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/drive/folders/1i0-aR8iEcrgkPlQQzXWSBIsiGeR3GCP7?hl=es_419) for more details about me.
 I'm open to feedback and suggestions!

 <h3> Languages </h3>